athomasq/athomasq.github.io/categories/memos/series-a-benchmarks-q4-2022.md

 There’s a tendency to think of Series A metrics as inputs to an IF statement:

 	IF metrics
-THEN get funded
+	THEN get funded;
-ELSE don’t get funded
+	ELSE don’t get funded;

 I think this paints a deterministic, binary vision of the VC decision-making process that isn't very realistic.
 The truth is more fluid.